Brand System

 How It Works

-Pencil style guides are built against a standard set of $-- variables (e.g., $--background, $--primary, $--foreground).
+Pencil style guides reference standard -- variables (e.g., --background, --primary, --foreground) in their component fills and strokes.
 When nib pushes tokens, it maps your semantic tokens to these standard names so designs "just work" with your brand.

 Key Mappings